2023 Solar Incentives Guide for Englewood, CO - Tax Credits & Rebates

 Federal Solar Incentives

-Federal incentives are the kind of incentives that you are most likely to have some familiarity with.
-You might have heard of the Federal Solar Investment Tax Credit, or ITC.
-This is a tax credit equal to a specified percentage of the money you spend on solar panels for your home.
+Federal solar incentives are probably the first thing that you think of when you think about solar incentives.
+You've likely heard of the Federal Solar Investment Tax Credit, or ITC.
+The ITC is a tax credit equal to a predetermined percentage of the money you spend installing solar panels.

-Click here to learn more about the new Inflation Reduction Act.
-The best way to understand how the new Clean Energy Credit might apply to you is to talk with your local Englewood solar panel company.
+More information about the new Inflation Reduction Act can be found here.
+The best way to understand how the new Clean Energy Credit applies to you is to reach out to your local Englewood solar panel installers with your questions.

 State & Local Solar Incentives